caktus/django-sticky-uploads/docs/plugin.rst

 .. note::

-    That while this hook can be used to do some basic validations, since they are controlled on the client they can be circumvented by a truly malicious user.
+    While this hook can be used to do some basic validations, since it is controlled on the client it can be circumvented by a truly malicious user.
 Any validations should be replicated on the server as well.
 This should primarily be used for warnings to the user that data they are about to submit is not going to be valid.